alshedivat/al-folio/_pages/about.md

   <summary markdown="span"> <b> What do I want to learn about/do in the future? </b></summary>

   _primary goals_
+  * Algorithms for synthetic data with provable guarantees.
+For example, generating private synthetic data for time series, starting with MDPs and Markov Chains.
   * Work on learning other mixtures of time series with control input.
-  * Work on generating synthetic data privately for time series, starting with MDPs and Markov Chains.
-  * Learn about differential privacy and its intersection with sequential decision-making.
+  * Find and work on an interesting problem at the intersection of privacy and sequential decision-making.
   * Start maintaining my progress [log](log) again.
   * Learn about safe RL and think about techniques beyond primal-dual ones, perhaps using model-based RL with uncertain models.
   * Watch lectures from the Data Driven Decision Processes program at the Simons Institute this semester.
-  * Gain a comprehensive view of techniques that go into minimax lower bounds in RL.

   _side-quests_
-  * The theory behind GNNs and deep learning in general.
-  * Causality and its interaction with sequential decision making and RL.
+  * Causal inference and its interaction with sequential decision making and RL.
+  * Dive deeper into the theory behind GNNs and deep learning in general.
   * Algorithmic fairness.
   * Geometric and topological insights for data analysis and machine learning (for example, non-positive curvature representation learning).
-  * Natural Language Processing.
   * Using insights from machine learning for biology.
 In a specific example, learning a hierarchical or causal structure from genomics

  </details>